 Public Use, Transportation Hub, Conference Centre

-The flights will cover more than 88 destinations in remote and popular islands and towns in mainland Greece near the sea or a lake, encouraging a network of flight destinations that have never existed before; a groundbreaking public project which will revolutionise national transport and bolster the Greek tourism industry.
+The flights will cover more than 88 destinations in remote and popular islands and towns in mainland Greece near sea and lakes, developing a network of flight destinations that have never existed before; a groundbreaking public project which will revolutionise national transport and bolster the Greek tourism industry.

-The main core of the building is arranged in a circular layout, unfolding linearly along the pier.
-It is designing to visitors to navigate easily through the building 360 degrees vistas towards the Saronic Gulf, the city of Elefsina and the island of Salamina.
+The mass of the building is arranged in a circular layout, unfolding linearly along the pier.
+It is designed for visitors to navigate easily enjoying 360 degrees vistas of the Saronic Gulf, the city of Elefsina and the island of Salamina.

-Elefsina both etymologically and historically is connected with the concept of transition.
-Persephone is snatched by god Pluto and led to the land of the Dead.
-The goddess Demeter, her mother and the goddess of fertility, ends up looking for her in Elefsina.
-The city is transformed into a place of worship of the goddess and a point of reference for the whole of Greece, since the most sacred initiation ceremony of antiquity, the Eleusinian Mysteries, unfolds.
-In her newer history, Elefsina, as an industrial city, welcomes many inward immigrants.
-As the core of the country’s industrial development, it has been generating wealth for many years, but at the same time activities that have an impact on the environment.
+Elefsina, both etymologically and historically, is connected with the concept of transition.
+According to Greek Mythology, Persephone is abducted by god Pluto and is taken the land of the Dead.
+Her mother, Demeter, the goddess of fertility, in search of her daughter finds her in Elefsina.
+The city is transformed into a place of worship of the goddess and a point of reference for all of Greece, where the most sacred initiation ceremony of antiquity, the Elefsinian Mysteries, unfolds.

-Moving towards the gateways along the jetty, the traveler meets the organically delimited waiting areas overlooking the new waterborne jetties and the seagoing boats on either side.
+Moving towards the gateways along the main jetty, the traveller meets the organically designed waiting areas overlooking the seaplanes and yachts on either side.

-Interspersed with a series of smaller scale outdoor patios with endemic plants such as lavender, thyme, almonds, olives.
-The atriums underline the sustainability of the building and allow travellers to witness seasonal changes as part of the interior.
+Interspersed with arrays of smaller scale gardens with endemic Mediterranean plants, such as lavender, thyme, almond and olive trees, the atriums underline the sustainable character of the building and allow travellers to witness seasonal changes as part of the interior.

-The single waiting area maintains its functional specifications and is treated as an extension of the external space and water element surrounding the building.
+The single waiting area maintains its functional requirements and is treated as a seamless extension of the pier and the sea surrounding the building.